 Night photography.
 Numerous bizarre insects, colorful frogs and reptiles, and other macro targets can be found on a night walk behind the lodge.
 If you are into macro photography, or want to try it out for the first time, it’s a lot of fun.
 Of course there is also a chance for a nightbird or even a night monkey as well.

 Day 6: Departure.
-The extension ends this morning with a transfer to the airport.
+The extension ends this morning with transfers to the airport.

 PACE: Relaxed to moderate.
-Breakfast times are typically 5:30-6:30am, with one earlier breakfast required on the day we visit a cock-of-the-rock lek.
+Breakfast times are typically 5:30-6:30am, with an earlier breakfast required on one day of the main tour and one or two days of the extension.
 Most days will have several hours of downtime to relax or download photos – this is often in the late afternoon when the light may be poor and when it is more likely to rain, or in the middle of the day on the extension when it is hot and slow.
-There is a fair amount of driving involved on the main tour, with the longest drive being on day 4 at around 3 hours.
+A few of the days will involve several hours of driving.

 CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold at Papallacta and Antisana (possibly down to near freezing) and hot on the one day at Suamox and for the entire extension (up to c.
 90°F/32°C).
 Some rain can be expected, especially in the afternoons and evenings, and intense downpours are not unexpected on the extension (good rain protection for your gear is essential).